 - Pavaho Storm Water Wetlands.
 The city of Dallas has proposed construction of 70 acres of storm water wetlands adjacent to the Pavaho Pumping Plant outfall.
-Construction will be under way by early 2014.
+Construction will be under way in 2014.

 - Margaret McDermott (IH-30) Bridge and IH-35E Bridge (Horseshoe Project).
 Both cross the Trinity River.
 The I-30 structure will include a signature bridge component over the Trinity River.
 The I-30 Texas Department of Transportation bridge would carry 11 main lanes and one reversible HOV lane.
 Construction on both bridges began in 2013.
 (The first signature bridge, the Margaret Hunt Hill Bridge over the Trinity River, opened in 2012.)

 - Sylvan Avenue Bridge is replacing the two-lane Sylvan Avenue approaches and low water crossing over the Trinity River with a single six-lane bridge structure that would span the Dallas Floodway.
-The project, expected to be complete in 2014, will accommodate a bike route across the bridge and relocate the existing boat ramp at Crow Lake Park.
+The project, which will be completed in 2014, will accommodate a bike route across the bridge, bike access to the Floodway floor and relocate the existing boat ramp at Crow Lake Park.

 Mr. Jim Frisinger